OHNLP/MedTator/scripts/README.md

 ## Reading annotation files

-The following two files are designed to read
+The following two files are designed to read MedTator XML files and convert them into other formats for ease of use.

 - `medtator_kits.py`: toolkits for parse MedTator's XML files.
 - `sentence_kits.py`: toolkits for converting XML to sentence-based JSON format